 Stratification is the separation of data into categories.
 This tool is usually used during the diagnostic process to identify which categories contribute to the problem.
 We can separate data into different categories so that the data of that category can be observed to solve the problem.

 Stratification is a system of formation of categories, classes or layers.
 Data collected by check sheet need to be meaningfully classified.
 Such categorization help in understanding the data so that further analysis can be done to get the proper result.
 This tool separates the data so that patterns can be seen.

 A category is defined by a specific combination or range of variables.
 In a category, there is more than one variable.
 Stratification by itself does not point out the root cause of the problem.
 It helps to sort out which areas need further investigation.
 Stratification is actually the base of other tools like Pareto analysis, scatter diagrams etc.

 What is the use of stratification?

 - To categorize data from different sources like machines, operators, dates, and suppliers.

 - Stratifying customer complaints by type of complaint or type of customer can help in identifying the important problems.

 - It is useful in focusing the investigation on the most serious symptoms and giving an indication of where to look for the root cause.

-- Stratification help in testing theories in case of cause and effect diagram.
+- Stratification help in testing theories in the case of cause and effect diagram.

 - It is useful to stratify data on the new performance level by the variable used during the diagnostic process.